-- All paperwork required to process awards including promissory notes and verification and residency documents - must be submitted - Students must be enrolled in class - First-time borrowers at Carrington must complete loan-entrance counseling - Students transferring to Carrington must provide official transcripts for College verification success manager or student finance advisor to determine if their financial aid will be affected prior to registering for the course.
+- All paperwork required to process awards including promissory notes.
+Verification and residency documents - must be submitted - Students must be enrolled in class - Borrowers at Carrington must complete loan-entrance counseling - Students must provide official proof of graduation and any transcripts for College verification (if applicable)

 Disbursements occur throughout the term, generally beginning Saturday of the first week of classes.
-Disbursement is based on each student's account information.
-More information is available via the My Finances tab on mycarrington.edu.
+More information is available via the My Finances tab on mycarrington.edu or by speaking with your Student Finance Advisor